Educators Frequently Asked Questions

 Can we donate more than just pennies?
 YES!
 Nickels, dimes, quarters, bills and checks (made payable to LLS) are gratefully accepted.

 Can we give our donations directly to a local family?
 Funds that are raised on behalf of LLS cannot be earmarked for a particular patient.
-Patients can apply for our Patient Financial Aid Program or Co-Pay Assistance Program, which can reimburse families for expenses related to treatment or insurance costs.
+Patients can apply for our Co-Pay Assistance Program, which can reimburse families for expenses related to treatment or insurance costs.
 In addition, funds raised by more than 27,000 schools assist in serving patients, as well as funding innovative research worldwide to find cures.